CircleCI-Public/circleci-cli/HACKING.md

 ## Code coverage

-There is also a `coverage` job as part of the build which will lint any code you commit.
+There is also a `coverage` job as part of the build which will lint (lint, or a linter, is a tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.) any code you commit.

 This can be run manually with `$ make cover`.